We help bladder cancer survivors find affordable life insurance.

 Most bladder cancers (95%) are transitional cell carcinomas (TCC) that originate in the inner lining.

-Other types of bladder cancer such as adenocarcinoma and squamous cell carcinoma are considered higher risk than TCC and will be considered on a case by case basis.
+Other types of bladder cancer, such as adenocarcinoma and squamous cell carcinoma, are considered at higher risk than TCC.

 The following underwriting guidelines apply to TCC bladder carcinoma.